Collaborative for Children's History

 Child care resource and referral services grow rapidly, expanding to 75 companies and handling 180 intake calls each month.

-"Family Child Care: Building a Bright Future" award-winning video is produced for parents and caregivers about quality home-based child care.
+An award-winning video, “Family Child Care: Building a Bright Future,” is produced for parents and caregivers about quality home-based child care.

 1991

-In collaboration with University of Texas, Project PEACH is designed to reduce hazards in family child care homes.
+In collaboration with the University of Texas, Project PEACH is created to reduce hazards in family child care homes.

 Initiatives for Children launches Child Care Aware, a consumer education campaign about quality child care.